ngynkvn/awkp/README.md

 - _Go_, the language and library this tool was written in, https://github.com/rivo/tview
+  - This one has come to my attention recently: https://github.com/charmbracelet/bubbletea
 - _Rust_, https://github.com/fdehau/tui-rs
-- _Python_, (doesn't support Windows!
-But I'm planning on trying to fix this.), https://github.com/willmcgugan/textual
+- _Python_,
+  https://github.com/willmcgugan/textual

 # Nice to haves